Research

 Overview

-I specialize in 20th- and 21st-century Mexican and Central American narrative fiction, as well as in broad comparative areas that reach into other disciplines and traditions: Latina/o Studies, critical theory, political philosophy, and border and diaspora studies.
-My research is animated by questions of political agency, economic precarity, and the violence that obtains throughout waning national modernity, as well as by the ways in which literature shapes, critiques, and indexes burgeoning neoliberal globalization.
+I specialize in 20th- and 21st-century Mexican and Central American narrative fiction, as well as in broad comparative areas that reach into other disciplines and traditions: Latina/o Studies, critical theory, political philosophy, border and diaspora studies, and sound studies.
+My research is animated by questions of political agency, economic precarity, and the effects of extractivist practices, as well as by the ways in which literature shapes, critiques, and indexes burgeoning neoliberal globalization.

-My current book project, Novel Crises: Postnational Fiction in Neoliberal Mexico and Central America, examines contemporary novels that represent and respond to burgeoning neoliberal globalization.
+My current book project, Novel Distortions: Postnational Form and Mexican and Central American Narrative, examines contemporary novels that represent and respond to the effects of neoliberal globalization on national modernity and the form of the novel.
 In it, I read late-20th and 21st-century Mexican and Central American narrative fiction—produced both domestically and in the diaspora—to two ends.
 First, I attend to the ways in which, with a distinctly neoliberal aesthetic, each work meditates on and denaturalizes the notion of “national” literatures.
 Second, I situate each novel in relation to the literary tradition that precedes it, and I consider how political and economic upheaval is accompanied by a related literary crisis.
-To this end, Novel Crises asks: If the novel is the genre par excellence of national modernity, what becomes of this literary form as neoliberal economic relations come to replace the nation state?
+To this end, Novel Distortions asks: If the novel is the genre par excellence of national modernity, what becomes of this literary form as neoliberal economic relations undermine the form and function of the nation state?
 In different ways, each of the novels that I examine poses this question, narrating not only the economic and biopolitical crises of the neoliberal present, but also recognizing their own status as works in crisis.
 I read novels by Roberto Bolaño, Laury Leite, Valeria Luiselli, Horacio Castellanos Moya, Claudia Hernández, and Carol Zardetto as post-national narratives, and I attend to the ways in which politics, economics, ethics, and aesthetics become entangled in these works.
 Along the way, my project engages with diverse theoretical perspectives, such as Critical Race Theory, Migration and Diaspora Studies, continental philosophy, and Sound Studies.

-I am working on a second book project, tentatively titled Sounds of the Capitalocene: Violence and Aurality in Latin American Narrative Fiction, that considers how 20th- and 21st-century authors turn to aurality in narrative fiction as a means of critiquing and responding to exclusionary politics, economic inequalities, gendered violence, and ecological devastation of the neoliberal present.
-In it, I read fiction by authors such as Ana Castillo, Yuri Herrera, Emiliano Monge, Guadalupe Nettel, Juan Villoro, and Augustín Yáñez, whose work, I argue, engages with sound, silence, and listening as a means of grappling with the inequalities and cruelty of advanced capitalism.
+I am working on a second book project, tentatively titled Sounds of the Capitalocene: Extraction and Aurality in Mexican Literature, that considers how 20th- and 21st-century authors mobilize sound and listening in distinct literary texts as a means of responding to exclusionary politics, economic inequalities, gendered violence, and ecological devastation of advanced capitalism.
+In it, I read authors such as Ave Barrera, Jorge Comensal, Inti García Santamaría, Yuri Herrera, Xavier Icaza, Emiliano Monge, Guadalupe Nettel, and Cristina Rivera Garza, whose works position listening as a form of care in the extractivist present and whose texts turn to sound, silence, and hearing to imagine alternatives to the social and environmental devastation of developmentalist and capitalist logic.

 Peer-Reviewed Publications